 The need for assistance in emergency situations or evacuations.
 The Service Plan must detail what type of assistance the Resident requires during an emergency or evacuation;

-The need for a Mobility Assistive Device.
-An initial assessment must be completed by a Massachusetts licensed occupational therapist or physical therapist.
+If the Resident requires a new Mobility Assistive Device or there is a change in the current use of the device, an assessment must be completed by a Massachusetts licensed occupational therapist or physical therapist.
 An assessment must also be completed after any significant change in condition.

-The need for a Transfer Assistive Device.
-An initial assessment must be completed by a Massachusetts licensed occupational therapist or physical therapist.
+If the Resident requires a new Transfer Assistive Device or there is a change in the current use of the device, an assessment must be completed by a Massachusetts licensed occupational therapist or physical therapist.
 An assessment must also be completed after any significant change in condition.
 For a Transfer Assistive Device that is affixed to a Resident’s bed, a Massachusetts licensed occupational therapist or physical therapist must conduct an assessment every six months.

-The need for assistance with transfers that require the use of a lift device;
+The need for assistance with transfers that require the use of a Lift Device, if applicable;

 History of psychosocial issues including the presence of manifestations of distress, or behaviors which may present a risk to the health and safety of the Resident or others;